Actions

 You can link multiple actions or processes with a single transaction type.
 You need to assign a unique code to each linked transaction type plus action.

-Consider creating "catch-all" or "include-all" actions.
-For example, you could match the description "Block" with an "All" transaction type.
+Note - tip Consider creating "catch-all" or "include-all" actions.
+For example, you could match a Block action with the All transaction type.
 These associations would give planners or project managers unlimited or unrestricted scope for their planning schedules in terms of your business setup or your business activities.

 Error messages